 We repeat this comparison process numerous times to get numerous values for the self-similarity metrics.

-We repeat this process for feasible sets with varying S and N, and compare the distribution of the self-similarity metrics across the variation in S and N.
+We repeat this process for feasible sets with varying S and N, and compare the distribution of the self-similarity metrics for large and small communities.
+Below is a figure showing…

 Across a range of S and N

-Here we have drawn samples from a “net” of points in S and N space that spans the range present in our datasets.
+Here we have drawn samples from a set of points in S and N space that spans the range present in our datasets.
 For each feasible set we make 200 comparisons of elements (although for small feasible sets, 200 is not necessarily possible).
-Here is how that net is distributed in S and N space, colored by the log() number of elements in the feasible set.
+Here is how that set is distributed in S and N space, colored by the log() number of elements in the feasible set.

 Heat maps